gitDutt/Multiple-Regression-Problem-Solution/README.md

-# Multiple-Regression-Problem-Solution
-Building multiple regression model using SAS
+# Multiple-Regression-Problem- Building multiple regression model using SAS

 Problem: A national chain of women’s clothing stores with locations in the large shopping malls thinks that it can do a better job of planning more renovations and expansions if it